epsi1on/wpf-fast-live-chart/readme.md

 }
 ```
 From now wherever any object added to `objects`, control will be notified and redraws the chart. no need for manual update.

+# Features

+## Modes
+have 3 modes, set with `LineChart2.DrawMode`:

+`DrawMode.AllOfData`: Whole data is drawn on canvas

+`DrawMode.TailOfData`: Only certain amount of tail of data is drawn
+`DrawMode.TailOfDataEkg`: Only certain amount of tail of data is drawn, in electro kardio graphic mode (heart bit monitor)